mDIS online

 VirtualBox Instructions

 Before the fieldwork starts, properly configured VirtualBox-based versions of mDIS will be created and shipped to project participants.
-These finalized VirtualBox-based mDIS instances will run on computers that are typically offline, in remote areas, or in research labs and in core repositories.
+These finalized VirtualBox-based mDIS instances will run on computers that are typically offline, in remote areas, or in research labs and core repositories.

-Virtualbox - Current Status
+VirtualBox - Current Status

-Using a VirtualBox instance, you can avoid having your changes overwritten; and advanced visualization tools (mentioned below) are only available in the VirtualBox-Versions of mDIS, not in any Online version.
+Using a VirtualBox instance, you can avoid having your changes overwritten; and advanced visualization tools (mentioned below) are only available in the VirtualBox versions of mDIS, not in any online version.

-However, VirtualBox based mDIS Instances are not finalized.
+However, VirtualBox-based mDIS instances are not finalized.

 Lots of post-installation tasks are required.

-• This is so because recently we have added a lot of software features.
-These need to be "activated", or administrators need to "opt-in" to use them in a meaningful, productive way.
+- This is so because recently we have added a lot of software features.
+These need to be "activated," or administrators need to "opt in" to use them in a meaningful, productive way.
 (We are working on completing the automated setup).

-• Upgrade your VirtualBox Software to v6.1.6+, otherwise the Shared Clipboard might not work properly.
+- Upgrade your VirtualBox software to v6.1.6+; otherwise, the Shared Clipboard might not work properly.

-• The advanced Visualization-Tools mentioned above are "PSICAT" (opens new window) for creating lithological profiles, and "Corelyzer" (opens new window) for plotting full-resolution core-scans.
-Type psicat or corelyzer on a command line to start them.
+- The advanced visualization tools mentioned above are "PSICAT" for creating lithological profiles and "Corelyzer" for plotting full-resolution core scans.
+Type

 Logging in

 Use your mDIS credentials when asked for your password.
-They are the same for both initiating the download, and for logging into the mDIS dashboard.
+They are the same for both initiating the download and for logging into the mDIS dashboard.

-Import the .ova file with your VirtualBox-Manager App.
+Import the .ova file with your VirtualBox Manager app.
 Start up the newly imported VirtualBox instance.

-Optional: For logging into the VirtualBox guest operating system (the Login Screen of the Graphical Desktop of Ubuntu Linux 18.04 or 20.04), use username "vagrant", password "vagrant".
-SSH Login also works, on port 2222.
+Optional: For logging into the VirtualBox guest operating system (the login screen of the graphical desktop of Ubuntu Linux 18.04 or 20.04), use username "vagrant," password "vagrant."
+SSH login also works on port 2222.

 VirtualBox-based mDIS in your browser

-Optional, advanced: To get rid of the "8888" you need to change a setting: the "Port Forwarding" rule in the Ubuntu Guest: choose Settings / Network / Tab "Adapter 1" (in the VirtualBox Manager Application).
+Optional, advanced: To get rid of the "8888," you need to change a setting: the "Port Forwarding" rule in the Ubuntu guest: choose Settings / Network / Tab "Adapter 1" (in the VirtualBox Manager application).
 Your operating system might croak a bit, though.
-Restart the Guest VM.
+Restart the guest VM.

 Check your Shared Folder setting